zephyrproject-rtos/zephyr/samples/microkernel/test/test_fp_sharing/README.txt

 when switching occurs preemptively.
 (Note that both sets of tests run concurrently even though they report their progress at different times.)

-The demonstration utilizes microkernel resource APIs, timers, semaphores, round robin scheduling, and floating point support.
+The demonstration utilizes microkernel mutex APIs, timers, semaphores, round robin scheduling, and floating point support.

 --------------------------------------------------------------------------------